Avery O’Neill

 What other activities are you involved in on campus?

 I am involved in many activities on campus, both relevant to my major and for fun.
-For clubs relevant to my major, I am involved in Women in Cybersecurity, Women in Technology (where I am on the Events and Outreach Committee), and Cyber Forensics.
-As an out-of-state student in a male- dominated field, I wanted a way to meet women who were like me and who also had similar values.
-Because of this, I decided to try Greek Life where I am in the sorority Alpha Omicron Pi, and I serve as the Awards Coordinator.
-All these activities have allowed me to grow in my leadership skills and meet new people, which is one of the reasons I love Purdue!
+For clubs relevant to my major, I am involved in Polytechnic Student Ambassadors, Women in Cybersecurity, Women in Technology, and the Cyber Forensics Club where I currently serve on the Executive Board.
+As an out-of-state student in a male-dominated field, I wanted a way to meet women who were like me and who also had similar values.
+Because of this, I decided to try Greek Life where I joined the sorority Alpha Omicron Pi; I also currently serve on the Executive Board.
+All these activities have allowed me to grow in my leadership abilities and meet new people, which is one of the reasons I love Purdue!

 What do you know about your program of study now that you wish someone had told you when you were choosing a major?